Last updated August 01 2023

 If you came to Amorgos because of ‘Le grand bleu‘ (The Big Blue), the all-time famous movie directed by Luc Besson that put Amorgos on the map for its’ astonishing blue waters, you will not be disappointed to see Amorgos in real life!

-I returned to Amorgos after a decade of absence.
-I had been in Greece from time to time since then, but since returning I was dazzled as to how little has changed in the meantime.
-Only this time I was different.
 I have changed so much since I was a teenager to the person I am now.
 Now I am more than eager to discover new places, endure long hikes and try different restaurants.
-But I still find myself needing a slow day with a morning snorkeling trip on one of the local beaches with my parents, spending the heat of the day inside the hotel room, having a simple Greek salad or Gyros souvlaki at the usual grill restaurant (see the bottom of this post), and returning to the beach again in the late afternoon.
+But I still find myself needing a slow day with a morning snorkeling trip on one of the local beaches with my parents, spending the heat of the day inside the hotel room, having a simple Greek salad or Gyros pita at the usual grill restaurant (see the bottom of this post), and returning to the beach again in the late afternoon.

-I spent several days exploring some of the hikes that you can embark on when visiting Amorgos.
-Arriving in Katápola you will find a map overview of the possible hiking trails of Amorgos.
-It is situated behind the taxi waiting spot.
+If you are arriving in Katápola you will find a map overview of the possible hiking trails of Amorgos.
+It is situated behind the taxi waiting spot close to the bookstore.

 What is in common for most of the hikes were that they are marked with little signs with their numbers, red markings on rocks or rock cairns (read more about rock cairns and rock stacking here).